adamtilson/adamtilson.github.io/lecture/lec-07/markdown.md

 $k \cdot k^{-1} \equiv 1 (\text{mod }n)$

-An integer has inverse mod another integer if it is relatively prime to that integer.

----
+I believe we've already covered this, just not formally like this.

-Suppose we are working mod 16:
+Suppose we are working $(\text{mod }16)$:
-Numbers relatively prime to 16: 1,3,5,7,9,11,13,15
+Numbers relatively prime to $16: 1,3,5,7,9,11,13,15$
-- 8 numbers.
+- $8$ numbers.
 We can compute this.

 ---
 ## Euler's Totient Function